strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 :::

 #### Favicon
-We will be replacing the Strapi favicon with our own favicon.
+Replacing the Strapi favicon with a custom favicon.
 :::tip
 This same process can be used to replace the login logo `AuthLogo` and menu logo with `MenuLogo`.
 For more details, please visit Strapi [admin-customization.html#logos](https://docs.strapi.io/developer-docs/latest/development/admin-customization.html#logos)
 :::

 1. Create an extensions folder in: